jeffgore00/jg_ts_react_node_project_skeleton/README.md

 - Icons for your social media links

-## Caveats / Important Points
+## Before You Buy

 1. This does not include any client-side routing.
-2. This does not include any logic for session management or persistent storage.
+2. This does not include any logic for authentication, session management or persistent storage.
-3. The Node server is a simple HTTP server which relies on Heroku magic to allow HTTPS in production.
+3. The Node server is a simple HTTP server which relies on Heroku magic to allow for HTTPS in production.
+There is no logic for creating an HTTPS server with certs.

 ## To-do list